Photo Archive: Randy Meisner by Henry Diltz, 1980

-Probably taken around the same time as the August 25th set of photos since the same September 1974 issue of Playboy can be seen in both sets.
+Taken around the same time as another series of photos by Diltz from August 25th, 1974.
+The same September 1974 issue of Playboy can be seen in both sets.

-Photos from this session were used in a rare insert which were only found in original first issues of On The Border (1974).
+Photos from this session were used in a rare two-sided poster insert, found only in original first issues of On The Border in 1974.

 Location: Paramount Ranch, Agoura Hills, CA